 Here’s a collage that I put together from pictures of these coaches and GMs circa their year.

-So, when you’re watching the draft on Sunday, keep in mind that the draftees of today (regardless of in which round they are selected) may be the future catalysts of tomorrow’s cup champions!
+So, when you’re watching the draft this year, keep in mind that the draftees of today (regardless of in which round they are selected) may be the future catalysts of tomorrow’s cup champions!